near/cargo-near/README.md

 RUST_LOG=info cargo near build non-reproducible-wasm --env 'RUSTFLAGS=--verbose -C link-arg=-s'
 ```

-In both cases `--cfg near` is appended automatically to the resulting RUSTFLAGS.
+In both cases `--cfg near` is appended automatically to the resulting rustflags.

 ### `CARGO_ENCODED_RUSTFLAGS`

-This variable is always unset during build, so
+The ambient `CARGO_ENCODED_RUSTFLAGS` from your shell is always stripped before invoking cargo,
+so

 ```bash
 CARGO_ENCODED_RUSTFLAGS="your_custom_value" cargo near build non-reproducible-wasm
 ```
-won't result in `"your_custom_value"` affecting the build.
+won't result in `"your_custom_value"` affecting the build (avoids issues like

-This is so to avoid weird issues like [#287](https://github.com/near/cargo-near/issues/287) when composing multiple builds via build scripts.
+[#287](https://github.com/near/cargo-near/issues/287) when composing multiple builds via build
+scripts).

+`cargo-near` then sets this variable explicitly with the resolved wasm rustflags
+(0x1f-separated tokens — see `--env` examples above).
+If you pass
+`--env 'CARGO_ENCODED_RUSTFLAGS=...'` it is honored and takes precedence over a
+`--env 'RUSTFLAGS=...'` override, matching cargo's own behavior. `--cfg near` is always
+appended.